-GCSE physics is best known for its high level of mathematical content and for the many equations you need to remember.
-Not only are there more equations than GCSE Biology and GCSE Chemistry combined, but you need to know how to use and apply each of them.
+GCSE physics is renowned for its high mathematical content and the numerous equations that need to be memorized.
+Not only are there more equations than GCSE Biology and Chemistry combined, but you must also know how to use and apply each of them.

-gcse physicsis an extremely difficult GCSE, and only the brightest and best students score the best on their exams.
-This is because anything could come up from the entire GCSE Physics specification.
+GCSE physicsis an incredibly challenging subject, and only the brightest and most talented students can achieve the highest marks on their exams.
+This is because any topic from the entire GCSE Physics syllabus could come up.

 If you are considering taking a single GCSE in Physics at a higher level, you will need to be proficient in Mathematics, but usually students studying these courses are planning to study science and mathematics at A-level.
 Combined Science IGCSE covers the fundamentals and applications of biology, chemistry, and physics, leading to a single grade rating, an IGCSE, based on their performance in all three subjects.
 Whether physics, chemistry or biology are difficult or GCSEs more difficult is a matter of personal opinion.
 In conclusion, science GCSEs are not easy, but they can be enjoyable, interesting, demanding and inspiring if you are willing to put in the effort.
 So what are the most difficult GCSE subjects?
 You will soon find out when we provide you with a ranking of the most difficult GCSEs as well as the easiest.

 SAT subject tests are more difficult than GCSE tests since they are used for admission into American universities and colleges.
 During my studies of physics, I learned that “Big G” is an informal name for one of Isaac Newton's laws of gravity.
 In general terms, scientific GCSEs are demanding in terms of volume, content, concepts and ideas.